Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/components/forms.md

     <button type="submit" class="btn btn-primary">Submit</button>
   </fieldset>
 </form>
+{% endcapture %}
-{% endexample %}
+{% include example.html content=example %}

-{% callout warning %}
+{% capture callout %}
 ##### Caveat with anchors

 By default, browsers will treat all native form controls (`<input>`, `<select>` and `<button>` elements) inside a `<fieldset disabled>` as disabled, preventing both keyboard and mouse interactions on them.
 However, if your form also includes `<a ... class="btn btn-*">` elements, these will only be given a style of `pointer-events: none`.
-As noted in the section about [disabled state for buttons]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/buttons/#disabled-state) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in Opera 18 and below, or in Internet Explorer 10, and won't prevent keyboard users from being able to focus or activate these links.
+As noted in the section about [disabled state for buttons]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/buttons/#disabled-state) (and specifically in the sub-section for anchor elements), this CSS property is not yet standardized and isn't fully supported in Internet Explorer 10, and won't prevent keyboard users from being able to focus or activate these links.
 So to be safe, use custom JavaScript to disable such links.
+{% endcapture %}
-{% endcallout %}
+{% include callout.html content=callout type="warning" %}

-{% callout danger %}
+{% capture callout %}
 #### Cross-browser compatibility

 While Bootstrap will apply these styles in all browsers, Internet Explorer 11 and below don't fully support the `disabled` attribute on a `<fieldset>`.
 Use custom JavaScript to disable the fieldset in these browsers.
+{% endcapture %}
-{% endcallout %}
+{% include callout.html content=callout type="danger" %}

 ## Validation

 Provide valuable, actionable feedback to your users with HTML5 form validation–[available in all our supported browsers](https://caniuse.com/#feat=form-validation).
 Choose from the browser default validation feedback, or implement custom messages with our built-in classes and starter JavaScript.

-{% callout warning %}
+{% capture callout %}
-We **highly recommend** custom validation styles as native browser defaults are not announced to screen readers.
+We currently recommend using custom validation styles, as native browser default validation messages are not consistently exposed to assistive technologies in all browsers (most notably, Chrome on desktop and mobile).
+{% endcapture %}
-{% endcallout %}
+{% include callout.html content=callout type="warning" %}

 ### How it works